nkamatam/Presentation/AWS Presentation.md

 #### Elastic Compute Cloud

 [Elastic Compute Cloud (EC2)](http://aws.amazon.com/ec2/)   provides flexible, on-demand computing resources with a “pay as you go” pricing model.

-### Elastic Block Store
+#### Elastic Block Store

-**What is it?**  [Elastic block store (EBS)](http://aws.amazon.com/ebs/)  provides persist storage volumes that attach to EC2 instances to allow you to persist data past the lifespan of a single EC2.
-Due to the architecture of elastic compute cloud, all the storage systems on an instance are ephemeral.
-This means that when an instance is terminated all the data stored on that instance is lost.
-EBS addresses this issue by providing persistent storage that appears on instances as a regular hard drive.
+[Elastic block store (EBS)](http://aws.amazon.com/ebs/)  provides persist storage volumes that attach to EC2 instances to allow you to persist data past the lifespan of a single EC2.

-**Should you use it?**  Maybe.
-If you’re using EC2, you’ll have to weigh the choice between using only ephemeral instance storage or using EBS to persist data.
-Beyond that, EBS has well documented performance issues so you’ll have to be cognizant of that while designing your infrastructure.

-### CloudWatch
+#### CloudWatch

-**What is it?**  [CloudWatch](http://aws.amazon.com/cloudwatch/)  provides monitoring for AWS resources including EC2 and EBS.
+[CloudWatch](http://aws.amazon.com/cloudwatch/)  provides monitoring for AWS resources including EC2 and EBS.
 CloudWatch enables administrators to view and collect key metrics and also set a series of alarms to be notified in case of trouble.
-In addition, CloudWatch can aggregate metrics across EC2 instances which provides useful insight into how your entire stack is operating.

-**Should you use it?**  Probably.
-CloudWatch is significantly easier to setup and use than tools like  [Nagios](http://www.nagios.org/)  but its also less feature rich.
-We’ve had some success coupling CloudWatch with  [PagerDuty](http://www.pagerduty.com/)  to provide alerts in case of critical service interruptions.
-You’ll probably need additional monitoring on top of CloudWatch but its certainly a good baseline to start with.

-Anyway, the AWS ecosystem includes several additional services but these are the ones that I felt are key to getting started on AWS.
-We haven’t had a chance to use it yet but  [Redshift](http://aws.amazon.com/redshift/)  looks like it’s an exciting addition which will probably make this list soon.
-As always, comments and feedback welcome.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxMTE1NjA5MywxNTQ5NzIzNzc1LDk3MT
-E3NzQwNF19
+eyJoaXN0b3J5IjpbLTE1NjI0NDA5NjQsMTU0OTcyMzc3NSw5Nz
+ExNzc0MDRdfQ==
 -->